 Blue Cash Preferred® Card from American Express

-Plus, new cardholders can earn 20% back on Amazon.com purchases (up to $200 back) on the card within the first six months of owning it.
-And you can earn $150 back after you spend $3,000 in purchases within the first six months.
+Plus, new cardholders can earn $300 back after you spend $3,000 in purchases within the first six months of card membership.
 You will receive cash back in the form of statement credits.

 If you spend a lot of money on groceries and streaming services every month, the Blue Cash Preferred card could help you earn some of the highest cash back on the market.